 Solar Integrated Roofing Corp. to Participate in the 35th Annual ROTH Conference

-/EIN News/ -- HENDERSON, Nev., March 10, 2023 (GLOBE NEWSWIRE) -- Solar Integrated Roofing Corp.
-(OTC:SIRC) (“SIRC” or the Company”), an integrated, single-source solutions provider of solar power, roofing and EV charging systems, will participate in the 35th Annual ROTH Conference that will be held March 12-14, 2023 at The Ritz Carlton in Dana Point, California.
+HENDERSON, Nev., March 10, 2023 (GLOBE NEWSWIRE) -- Solar Integrated Roofing Corp.
+SIRC ("SIRC" or the Company"), an integrated, single-source solutions provider of solar power, roofing and EV charging systems, will participate in the 35th Annual ROTH Conference that will be held March 12-14, 2023 at The Ritz Carlton in Dana Point, California.

 SIRC Chief Executive Officer David Massey will attend the event in-person where he will participate in one-on-one meetings to discuss the Company's recent and upcoming key milestones.